Gorillaism/Class-status/README.md

 ```
 Button1 = Good   Button2 = Okay   Button3 = Bad
 ```
-The students would either press one of the three buttons.
+The students would press one of the three buttons.

 ## Requirements
 The requirements given to us when we got the assignment.